vikputthiscodeongit/simple-notifier/README.md

 ## Nice features

-* Allows either at most a single notification to be shown on screen, or multiple simultaneously.
+* An instance allows either at most a single notification to be shown on screen, or multiple simultaneously.
 * Flexible positioning.
 * Check out the [options](#options) for more!